Educational and Technical Resources

-Trees and tree-lined streets lead to more livable and cooler communities as well as healthier people.
+Trees and tree-lined streets lead to more liveable and cooler communities as well as healthier people.
 In addition, trees not only improve air quality, stormwater control and coastal water quality but also enrich businesses and provide energy savings.

 To view the final report from the Spatial Analysis Lab, click here.

-To read the stakeholder proceedings from the presentations, click here.
+Read the stakeholder proceedings from the presentations, click here.

 2007 Technical report by the Center for Urban Forest Research, which combines results of a partial citywide inventory with benefit-cost modeling data.
 Value is calculated for benefits such as energy savings, CO2 reduction, air quality improvement, stormwater runoff reductions, aesthetic, property value, social, economic and other benefits.
 The report is based on 43,000 inventoried street trees and thus represents only a fraction of the entire urban forest of Honolulu.
 Nonetheless, the value of these benefits is still substantial.

 Click here to view our summary info graphic: Annual Benefits of Tropical Urban Trees(PDF)